cixiangtao/sticker-ui/.agents/skills/demo/SKILL.md

 - Prefer shared Tailwind tokens exposed through `src/tokens.css` and `src/globals.css` for colors, surfaces, borders, shadows, spacing, and radius before raw values, one-off hex colors, or arbitrary Tailwind classes.
 - Prefer local preview helpers before adding new dependencies.
 - Keep examples copyable through shadcn: do not rely on app-specific stores, routes, network calls, or hidden preview-only state unless the demo is explicitly about that integration.
+- Keep rendered demo example content in English literals so source previews stay copyable and do not depend on preview-only i18n helpers.
 - Preserve the handbook sticker visual language with warm paper surfaces, ink outlines, hard shadows, tactile states, and clear semantic structure.
 - Use semantic HTML and accessible names for interactive examples.
 Demonstrate keyboard and ARIA behavior when that is part of the component contract.

 ## I18n Rules

-- Import and call `usePreviewI18n()` inside `Demo` when rendering user-visible strings.
-- Use `tm(...)` for typed preview message keys.
-- Add new keys to the preview i18n dictionaries in the same change.
+- Always provide i18n-backed `meta.titleKey` and `meta.descriptionKey`; preview page chrome, docs, API tables, and prop descriptions should keep using preview i18n.
-- Translate demo titles, descriptions, labels, button text, captions, helper text, statuses, and table copy.
+- Do not import `usePreviewI18n()` only to render demo example labels, button text, captions, helper text, statuses, placeholder copy, or table rows.
+Write that example content directly in English.
-- Keep code identifiers, prop names, path fragments, and literal API values in English.
+- Keep code identifiers, prop names, path fragments, literal API values, and demo example content in English.
+- Add preview i18n keys in the same change only when changing metadata, page chrome, generated API docs, prop descriptions, or a demo whose purpose is explicitly to demonstrate localization.

 ## Component Preview Pages